surafeltilahun/Processing-Unstructured-Data/README.md

 # Requirment

 The algorithm requires column names and footers as a parameter and API from PDFTables (https://pdftables.com/) to convert the PDFs to Excel.
-It also requires four folders; Source, Converted, Output and Archive.
+It also requires four different storages; Source, Converted, Output and Archive.

 Source - is a folder that should contain the original PDF files